 - If your experiment hasn't collected sufficient data by the time limit (90 days unless you set a shorter time) we'll automatically stop it.
 If you've opted to let Google choose the winner, we’ll revert your settings back to the way they were before the experiment started.
 Otherwise, you'll have another 30 days to choose the winner of the experiment.

-- If an automatic experiment hasn't collected sufficient data, the variant settings will be applied.
-This is because automatic experiments test certain settings in your account.
+- If an Auto optimize experiment hasn't collected sufficient data, the variant settings will be applied.
+This is because Auto optimize tests certain settings in your account.
 On average, the results of these tests have proved positive for other publishers with similar traffic, content, etc. to you.

 If you have further questions about experiments, see the Experiments FAQ.

 - A confidence interval to indicate the range of change to the revenue uplift AdSense has calculated using a 95% confidence level.
 To see the confidence interval for your experiment, click next to the revenue percentage.